 • Weaknesses: Potential supply chain disruptions and dependency on import regulations.

 • Opportunities: Market demand for international products, growth in online shopping, and expansion into new markets.
-Growing economies like Guyana present emerging opportunities for imported goods businesses looking to serve underserved consumer markets.
+Growing economies like Guyana present new opportunities for imported goods businesses looking to serve underserved consumer markets.

 • Threats: Economic fluctuations, competition from local retailers, and changes in import laws.